 - Tables are just a collection of things that you want to keep track of. - Tables consist of rows and columns. - Columns hold the different attributes of each element in that table.
 Rows in a table hold different instances uniquely defined by the table's columns.
-Databases - are a collection of tables.
+Databases are a collection of tables - collection of tables.